bwat47/joplin-copy-as-html/JOPLIN_PLUGIN_GUIDELINES.md

 export const CONSTANTS = {
     BASE64_TIMEOUT_MS: 5000,
     MIN_COLUMN_WIDTH: 3,
-    DIMENSION_KEY_PREFIX: 'DIMENSION_'
+    DIMENSION_KEY_PREFIX: 'DIMENSION_',
 };

 // ✅ Document complex regex patterns
 export const REGEX_PATTERNS = {
     // Matches HTML <img> tags with a Joplin resource ID in the src attribute
     // Group 1: All attributes up to the resource ID
     // Group 2: The 32-character Joplin resource ID
     HTML_IMG_WITH_RESOURCE: /<img([^>]*src=["']:\/{1,2}([a-f0-9]{32})["'][^>]*)>/gi,
 };
 ```

 ### Settings Management

 - Use string constants for all setting keys to avoid typos
 - Provide sensible defaults for all settings
 - Validate settings with dedicated functions